 - Thoroughly clean your veggies, roots, and peppers

-- Halve, then quarter lemon or lime; chop
+- Halve, then quarter lemon or lime; remove peel and coarse chop

 - Finely chop hot peppers